MiltonGreat/Credit-Score/README.md

 ### Evaluation

-The performance of the model was evaluated using the following metrics:

-- **Classification Report:** Includes precision, recall, F1-score, and support for both classes (0 and 1).
-- **ROC-AUC Score:** Measures the model’s ability to distinguish between the two classes.

-The model achieved an ROC-AUC Score of 0.9357, indicating that the model is performing well in distinguishing between creditworthy and non-creditworthy individuals.
+- The model is highly effective at predicting the False class but struggles significantly with the True class, as indicated by lower precision, recall, and F1-score.

+- The imbalance in class performance suggests the model is biased toward the False class, likely due to class imbalance in the dataset (5580 False vs. 716 True).

+- While the ROC-AUC score is high (0.9357), the model's utility depends on the importance of correctly identifying True cases.
+For tasks where identifying the True class is critical (e.g., fraud detection or medical diagnosis), this model might need further improvement.

 ### Source